-A. Many programs read input from the user a line at a time.
-The GNU history library is able to keep track of those lines, associate arbitrary data with each line, and utilize information from previous lines in composing new ones.
-Bash and other shell may use this history library.
-The default fie is ~/.history or ~/.bash_history.
+Many programs read input from the user a line at a time.
+The GNU history library can keep track of those lines, arbitrary associate data with each line, and utilize information from previous lines in composing new ones.
+Bash and other shells may use this history library.
+The default file is ~/.history or ~/.bash_history to store your bash command history.
+History is one of the significant features of bash/ksh and POSIX shell.

 To display the history list with line numbers, enter